- Mr Albert Mkony

 - Chrystal Macmillan Building 15a George Square Edinburgh UK EH8 9LD

-Governance and Leadership in Africa, African politics, African security, International Cooperation, International Development, African Union, Preventive Diplomacy in Africa, Africa Intelligence, Social Media in Africa, Regional Cooperation & Integration, Tanzania, East Africa, Swahili.
+Social Media in Africa, Governance and Leadership in Africa, African politics, Swahili, International Cooperation, International Development, African Union, Preventive Diplomacy, International Relations, Conflict Resolution, Intelligence & Secuity Studies, Regional Cooperation & Integration, Tanzania, East Africa.

-I also worked on a number of research roles including as a security analyst for the ESRC-DFID-funded Social Media and Security in Africa (SMS: Africa) and as a research assistant for “Q-Step Africa” SPHEIR (Strategic Partnerships for Higher Education Innovation and Reform) bid project.
-In the former role, I provided a timely understanding of the role social media plays in documenting and driving (in)security in Tanzania.
-In the latter, I scoped out in greater details the needs, capacity and constraints of teaching Quantitative Methods at Universities in sub-Saharan Africa.
+I also worked as a security analyst for the ESRC-DFID-funded Social Media and Security in Africa (SMS: Africa) where I provided a timely understanding of the role social media plays in documenting and driving (in)security in Tanzania.
+Further, as a research assistant for “Q-Step Africa” -Strategic Partnerships for Higher Education Innovation and Reform project, I scoped out in greater details the needs, capacity and constraints of teaching Quantitative Methods at Universities in sub-Saharan Africa.